 "Seventy weeks are determined for your people and for your holy city …" — Danieli9:24

 While we're waiting, you might want to read Rapture: TBD? by Greg Lauer.
 He makes the point that God is not "moving" or "adjusting" the time of the rapture, nor is He delaying or tarrying.
-Also, our friend Daniel Matson has a few of his own reasons for believing this upcoming Pentecost will be significant: Understanding the Time–-Pentecost.
+Also, the Rapture Index Score has nudged up again, for those who may need a reminder of the lateness of the hour.

 The conversion of the four fasts of the Jews from days of grief and mourning to days of joy and gladness is prophesied in Zechariah 8:19.
 Obviously, there are many ways this particular prophecy can be fulfilled, and we will only know in retrospect how it will be done.

 Daniel's final seven years is not all "tribulation" - nor is it 3½ years of "tribulation" followed by 3½ years of "great tribulation."
 We know from Rev. 13:5 that "the beast" only has authority for 42 months.
 That's 3½ years.
 Since this is right after the rapture (Rev. 12:12) it would certainly be reasonable to ask, "if the beast is only in power for 42 months, who takes over after that?"